-CISSP Lens: Anchor decisions in business risk, governance intent, and practical control outcomes.
+CISSP lens: Anchor decisions in business risk, governance intent, and practical control outcomes.

 Risk is the language CISSP uses to connect security decisions to business outcomes.
-If you cannot clearly distinguish threats, vulnerabilities, and control effectiveness, you cannot prioritize investmentsor justify risk acceptance.
+If you cannot clearly distinguish threats, vulnerabilities, and control effectiveness, you cannot prioritize investments or justify risk acceptance.

-Core concept explained simply
+Core concept

 Foundational relationship: